kahnvex/slugnet/docs-src/layers.rst

 points in which we store data [1]_.

-The motivation for using the convolution operation in a neural network is best described using an example of an image.
-In a densely connected neural network, each node at layer :math:`i` is connected to every node at layer :math:`i + 1`.
+The motivation for using the convolution operation in a deep network is best described using an example of an image.
+In a densely connected deep network, each node at layer :math:`i` is connected to every node at layer :math:`i + 1`.
 This does not lend itself to image processing, where location of a shape relative to another shape is